Anne’s Admission Advice: Perfecting your dance resume

 So, why can’t your resume be more than one page?
 The reason is that, at USC Kaufman, you will define and refine your artistic identity, and we want you to start thinking about how to present yourself now.

 It would be impossible to include all of your dance experience on one page, even if the words were in size two font and the page had no margins.
 Know that what we are most interested in are the highlights of your dance career—those things that have most impacted you.

-- Your contact information, including your Common App ID Number.
+- Your contact information, including your Common App ID number, at the top.

-- Your academic profile, including your GPA and test score(s).
+- Your academic profile, including your GPA and test scores (if you are submitting test scores).
 This tells us a little bit about your academic preparation given that we don’t see your Common Application.

 - Your dance training, including summer programs.
 Here’s where you’ll probably have to make the biggest cuts.
 Feel free to condense information in a way that makes sense.
-One general tip: Be sure to focus on more recent training.
+For example, you might have trained in Contemporary for seven years under seven different teachers; you might consider listing Contemporary for seven years with your most recent two instructors.
+Another tip: Be sure to focus on more recent training.

-- Don’t forget to include any relevant roles.
+- Don’t forget to include any relevant roles under performance experience.

 - Choreographic experience, if you have any.
 If you don’t, just leave the entire section off.